hansen1416/ASE/README.todo.md

 - define an abstract task, so we can type hint in features plugins.

 - todo we need do calculate the safe height more percisely, findout the exact height for each humanoid

+- load motion in multiple shapes

+- observation with motion target of a certain length, refer to PHC,

+- reward function like PHC